Williams Diagnosis Story

 They wanted to try to transfer me home as soon as they could.
 It wasn’t ideal for my family to try to stay there because it was so expensive.
 It was hard for my mom to stay there.
 As soon as I regained my ability to walk after working with physical therapy, I could take care of myself.

-They cleared me to go back to Indiana and continue my chemo there.
+They cleared me to return to Indiana and continue my chemo there.
 That was a pretty seamless transition.
 The doctors did pretty well.
-It was great to be home.
-That, by itself, helped my recovery tremendously.
+It was great to be home, and that, by itself, helped my recovery tremendously.

 Side effects from chemo were not expected.